How Color Affects Your Mood (and Wellness)

-Why all this talk about color?
-I’m going to take a new twist on wellness today.
-Let’s think color, clothing and attitude.
-Just look at the colors below and what they represent or emotions they evoke.
-Imagine if wear orange this week, how much more determined and creative you might be?
+Just look at the colors above and what they represent or the emotions they evoke.
+Imagine if you wore orange this week, how much more determined and creative you might be?
 Or if you wore yellow—it actually generates muscle energy.
 Who wouldn’t want that?
 Do you want to feel more calm or tranquil this week when you attend a meeting?
 If so, wear blue.

 Think about it.
 What colors do you favor?
 Why might you like those colors?
 Are there new colors you need to surround yourself with to help create what you want to feel?
 Don’t be afraid to mix up the various colors for the different spaces you reside.

 Color speaks to us all the time.
 We are surrounded by color (or lack of color) in nature.
 For example, when I travel to the mid-west during the winter when it is gloomy and the skies are gray, I notice I don’t eat as healthy.
 I crave foods that are heavier, more fattening, and could be described as comfort foods.
 I don’t feel like jumping out of bed in the morning.
 And at night, I’m ready to just sit inside and ‘veg’ out which means I’m not getting much exercise.
 I notice as soon as I get back to sunny Las Vegas, I eat much healthier, eagerly awake with the sunshine, and want to be active throughout the early evening and weekends.
 I want to get up, get out and go!
-(No offense to those who live in the mid-west; I was born in Cleveland and lived in that part of the country until 15 years ago.)
+(No offense to those who live in the mid-west; I was born in Cleveland)

-Have fun this week exploring color, meaning, and the connectedness to your Wellness Pillar.
+Have fun exploring color, meaning, and the connectedness to your Wellness Pillar.

 Orange is associated with joy, sunshine, and the tropics.
 Orange represents enthusiasm, fascination, happiness, creativity, determination, attraction, success, encouragement, and stimulation.